What Are Criminal Appeals?

 The Appeal is Denied

-The appellate court may determine that the lower court's decision was correct, and the appeal is denied.
+The appellate court may determine that the lower court's decision was correct and deny the appeal.
 In this case, the defendant's conviction and sentence remain unchanged.

 The Conviction is Overturned